Links (external links open in a new window)

-These lamps here on display are made by Peill & Putzler.
+These lamps here on display are made by Peill + Putzler.
 The hook to hang the lamp on the ceiling (picture below) is exclusively used by the company for many lights they produced.
-Later versions of this hook have the name Peill & Putzler written on it.
-Peil + Putlzer also produced them for the Dutch company Herda.
+Later versions of this hook have the name Peill + Putzler written on it.

-Chances are that all these lamps, also those by Philips, were made by Peill & Putzler.
-Peill & Putzler produced glass for many lamp producers in the world at that time.
-Other companies that sold these type of lamps are, among others: Van Doorn, The Netherlands, Massive Lighting, Belgium, Arnold Wiigs Fabrikker, Norway, Herda, The Netherlands and several others.
+All these lamps, also those by Philips, were made by Peill + Putzler.
+Peill + Putzler produced glass for many lamp producers in the world at that time.
+Other companies that sold these type of lamps are, among others: Herda and Van Doorn, The Netherlands, Massive Lighting, Belgium, Arnold Wiigs Fabrikker, Norway and several others.

 The technique used is invented in Murano, Italy.
 They call it caged glass.
 The glass is blown inside the copper while the copper is heated.
 It’s impossible to remove the glass afterwards.